 As your business increasingly deploys AI, you must also enhance your cybersecurity measures.
 AI systems are prime targets for cyberattacks due to the valuable data they handle and their integral role in business operations.

 Guaranteeing the security of AI systems involves not only traditional cybersecurity measures but also specific strategies tailored to the vulnerabilities of AI technologies.
-This includes protecting against data poisoning – where criminals compromises a training dataset used by an AI or machine learning model for to manipulate operations – making sure the integrity of AI-driven decisions and guarding against potential manipulation of AI systems.
+This includes protecting against data poisoning – where criminals compromise the training dataset used by an AI or machine learning model to manipulate operations – making sure the integrity of AI-driven decisions and guarding against potential manipulation of AI systems.

 The integration of AI with other business systems introduces a range of interconnected risks.
 A single issue in one part of an AI-driven system can quickly spread to other areas, potentially leading to widespread operational disruptions.